Scattering using real-time path integrals: Computational considerations

-These graphs suggest that the active volume is actually about 12 units.
-For a wave packet moving with speed $v=p_i/m=-5$ the wave packet will travel 15 units in a time $t=3.0$.
-This should be sufficiently long to move the potential out of the range of the potential if the spreading of the free wave packet is ignored.
-The effect of the spreading can be included by comparing the free wave packet at time $t=-3$ with the potential.
-This is illustrated in figure 3 which plots the real and imaginary parts of the initial free wave packet at time $t=-3$ with the potential.
-As in figure 2 the potential is represented by the solid line, the real part of the initial wave packet is represented by the dashed line and the imaginary part of the initial wave packet is represented by the dotted line.
-Figure 3 shows that even with the effects of wave-packet spreading, at $t=-3.0$ the wave packet has not reached the range of the potential.
+Graphical methods can be used to determine how long before the collision the initial wave packet is out of the range of the interaction.
+Figure 1 shows a plot of the potential and the initial wave packet at $t=-3.0$, before it feels the effects of the potential.
+The solid curve represents the potential.
+The dashed curve represents the real part of the initial wave function at $t=-3.0$ and the dotted curve represents the imaginary part of the initial wave function at $t=-3.0$.
+The non-interacting wave packet is evolved to $t=-3.0$ from $t=0.0$ so it includes the spreading of the wave packet.
+This figure suggests that for this initial wave packet and potential that $\Omega (-\infty) \vert \psi_{i0} \rangle \approx \Omega (-3.0) \vert \psi_{i0} \rangle $.
+What is relevant is the combined width of the initial wave packet and the potential which gives an estimate of the active volume where the particle feels the effect of the potential.
+Figure 1 indicates that the active volume is about 12 units.
+For a wave packet moving with speed $v=p_i/m=-5.0$ the wave packet will travel 15 units in a time $t=3.0$.
+This should be sufficiently long to move the potential out of the range of the potential.
+Figure 1 shows that even with the effects of wave-packet spreading, at $t=-3.0$ the wave packet has not reached the range of the potential.
 This suggests that $t=3.0$ is a good first guess at the time $t$ sufficient for convergence of $\Omega(-t)\vert \psi_{0i}(0) \rangle$.

 Numerical calculations are possible because of the factorization of the complex probabilities into products of matrix elements of one-step probabilities.
 Table 3 shows the sum of M=5000 one-step complex probabilities computed at different points.
 The computation shows that these quantities behave like complex probabilities.
-The real part of the sum of 5000 complex probabilities is always 1 and the imaginary part is always 0, independent of the final $x$ value.
+The real part of the sum of 5000 complex probabilities is always 1.0 and the imaginary part is always 0, independent of the final $x$ value.
 The table indicates the stability of the sum of these large numbers of one-step complex probabilities since the cancellation of all of the imaginary terms is accurate to 15-17 significant figures.

 The accuracy of the numerical computation of the time evolution of the initial wave packet depends on having sufficiently small $\delta x$ and $\Delta t$.
 The limiting size depends on the initial wave packet.